abdullah-works/DECODE-assignment-05/README.md

 # Requirements

-(1) Create a Flutter app showing all the players of the Pakistan Cricket Team using ListView along with other widgets such as Card etc for displaying each player beautifully.
+(1) Create a Flutter app showing all the players of the Pakistan Cricket Team using ListView along with other widgets such as Card etc for displaying each player beautifully<br>
 (2) By clicking on a specific player Card, the details of that player should be displayed onto the next screen.
 (Transferring data between screens)

 ## Getting Started